PostgREST/postgrest/schema_cache.rst

 When you make changes on the metadata mentioned above, the schema cache will turn stale on a running PostgREST.
 Future requests that use the above features will need the :ref:`schema cache to be reloaded <schema_reloading>`; otherwise, you'll get an error instead of the expected result.

-For instance, let's see what would happen if you have a stale schema for foreign key relationships and function signature:
+For instance, let's see what would happen if you have a stale schema cache for foreign key relationships and function signatures.

 Stale Foreign Key Relationships
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Suppose you add a ``cities`` table to your database.
-This table has a foreign key referencing an existing ``countries`` table.
-Then, you make a request to get the ``cities`` and their belonging ``countries``:
+Suppose you add a ``cities`` table to your database and define a foreign key that references an existing ``countries`` table.
+Then, you make a request to get the ``cities`` and their belonging ``countries``.

 .. code-block:: http

   GET /cities?select=name,country:countries(id,name) HTTP/1.1

-But instead, you get an error message that looks like this:
+The result will be an error:

 .. code-block:: json